jupyterhub/oauthenticator/docs/source/topic/allowing.md

 ### `allow_existing_users`

 JupyterHub can allow you to add and remove users while the Hub is running via the admin page.
-If you add or remove users this way, they will be added to the JupyterHub database, but their ability to login will not be affected unless they are also granted access via an `allow` rule.
+If you add or remove users this way, they will be added to the JupyterHub database, but they will not be able to login unless they are also granted access via an `allow` rule.

 To enable managing users via the admin panel, set